 Sustainable investments are measured as a contribution to the 17 United Nations Sustainable Development Goals (SDGs).
-As these include both environmental and social goals, it is not possible to set specific minimum shares for environmental and social investments in each case.
+As these include both environmental and social goals, specific minimum shares for environmental and social investments are not defined.
 The total share of sustainable investments in relation to environmental and social goals of the fund is at least 1%.